» Government payments have been too low for too long

 » Renters have been left out and left behind

 Across the country, we’ve heard stories from people who are losing their jobs and seeing their hours cut back.
 Incomes are drying up.
-People are at serious risk of losing their homes.
+Many people are losing their jobs and some are at serious risk of losing their homes.

-State and territory leaders have said there will be a ‘moratorium’ on evictions – but in most parts of Australia, renters are still being evicted.
-We’re already seeing stories from the frontline of people being evicted with nowhere to go.
+Earlier in the year, State and territory leaders agreed to a ‘moratorium’ on evictions – but in most parts of the country, renters were still being evicted.
+We have stories from frontline services trying to help people who are being evicted with nowhere to go.
+Tenants have even been evicted from public housing in the midst of a national health emergency.

 » Too many people are sleeping rough